yash-k11/Travel-and-tourism-project/README.md

-# Project Requirements and Setup Guide
+# Project Requirements and Setup Guide by Yash

 This README provides a comprehensive guide to the requirements and setup process for the project, including solutions to common errors encountered during development.